dotnet/docs/docs/core/introduction.md

 ## Runtime technology

-The [Common Language Runtime (CLR)](../standard/clr.md) provides capabilities and services to apps that govern their function and also define their basic security and reliability behavior.
+The [Common Language Runtime (CLR)](../standard/clr.md) is the foundation all .NET apps are built on.
 The [fundamental features of the runtime](https://github.com/dotnet/runtime/blob/main/docs/design/coreclr/botr/intro-to-clr.md) are:

 * Garbage collection
 * Memory safety and type safety